liberland/laws/drafting/drafts/police-law.md

 3) If the notified Watch Post or Cantonal Watch deems the extension of authority unjustified, it shall promptly inform the Commander, who shall make an expedited decision to permit or prohibit the extension.

 ### Article 10: Watch Personnel
-1) The Watch, including the Cantonal Watch and individual Watch Posts, shall employ the following personnel as Agents:
+1) The Watch, including the Cantonal Watch and individual Watch Posts, shall employ the following personnel as Agents

 a) Watchmen or Watchwomen, trained professionals in security and modern democratic policing, directly responsible for fulfilling the tasks of the Watch as outlined in this Law;

 b) Clerical Agents, supporting Security Professionals with back office and front office duties not requiring security training;

 c) Technical Agents, maintaining technical readiness of equipment, real estate, tools, and information security at all levels; and

 d) Other Agents as required to fulfill the tasks of the Security Agency.

 2) The priority to protect the life and health of a Watch Agent shall be equal to that of other individuals.
 Protection of an Agent's property shall be secondary to protecting others' property.

 ### Article 11: Ranks in the Watch